Have you been actively working your resolutions lately? Are they top of mind? Or, have…

 Increased coffee intake has even been approved by the US Dietary Guidelines Committee.
 The Committee advocates for coffee consumption of between three and five cups per day or 400mg of caffeine on a daily basis.

 Curious about the chemistry behind coffee once it’s inside your body?
-Check out The Science of Caffeine: The World’s Most Popular Drug.
+Check out the video below — The Science of Caffeine: The World’s Most Popular Drug.

 Coffee is quintessentially a member of the workplace; no office is complete without its requisite kettle, urn, or espresso machine.
 From the Americano to the Cappuccino, coffee speaks to us all and can be counted as one of life’s many simple pleasures.
 But, this indulgence has countless benefits.